Power conferences: BCS games involving non-automatic qualifying conferences

 Of these appearances, all were via automatic qualifying bids, except Boise State's participation in the highly controversial 2010 Fiesta Bowl in which the Broncos were selected via at-large bid and played fellow BCS Buster TCU.

-Power Conference vs Group of Five New Year's Six and College Football Playoff games
+Power Conference vs Group Conference New Year's Six and College Football Playoff games

 College Football Playoff semifinal in bold.
-Group of Five team in italics.
-Asterisks denotes years in which Group of Five teams won the game.
+Group conference team in italics.
+Asterisks denotes years in which group conference teams won the game.